allenai/ViRB/README.md

 Then we need to download the CalTech dataset from [here](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) and extract it into a directory called `data/caltech/`.
+Then download the train.json and test.json files and place them into the same directory.

 Now we are ready to start the training run with the following command:
 ```shell script